istio-ecosystem/wasm-extensions/doc/write-integration-test.md

 The reference document about the test framework could be found [here](https://godoc.org/github.com/istio/proxy/test/envoye2e/driver).
 At the high level, the test framework:
 * Downloads Envoy binary, which is built by Istio proxy postsubmit and used in istio proxy docker container.
-* Spawns up a xDS server locally, which serves customizable xDS resources.
+* Spawns up an xDS server locally, which serves customizable xDS resources.
 In your test, the XDS resource will point to your own Wasm extension.
-* Spawns up Envoy processes locally with customizable bootstrap template.
+* Spawns up Envoy processes locally with customizable bootstrap templates.
-* Executes test logic which sends request through Envoy, then examines extension logic accordingly.
+* Executes test logic which sends requests through Envoy, then examines extension logic accordingly.

 To take a more detailed look, the test framework models every operation in the test as a [`Step`](https://godoc.org/github.com/istio/proxy/test/envoye2e/driver#Step).
-For example, one of the most important steps is [`Envoy`](https://godoc.org/github.com/istio/proxy/test/envoye2e/driver#Envoy), which downloads and spawns an Envoy process in `Run` method, and stops the process in `Clean up` method.
+For example, one of the most important steps is [`Envoy`](https://godoc.org/github.com/istio/proxy/test/envoye2e/driver#Envoy), which downloads and spawns an Envoy process in `Run` method, and stops the process in `Cleanup` method.

 Every `Run` method implementation takes a [`Params`](https://godoc.org/github.com/istio/proxy/test/envoye2e/driver#Params) struct as input, which should be created at the beginning of the test and carries test context that is shared by all `Steps`.
-Information provided by `Params` including:
+Information provided by `Params` includes:
-* Port assignment, such as port assigned to client Envoy, server Envoy, and XDS server.
+* Port assignment, such as port numbers assigned to the client Envoy, the server Envoy, and the xDS server.
-* Variable map, which used to fill in templates for various Envoy configuration.
+* Variable map, which is used to fill in templates for various Envoy configuration.
 * Server state of XDS server.

 In the following guide, we will walk through the [integration test for the example extension](../example/test/example_test.go). which verifies that the example extension could inject header to the response header.
 Several snippets are provided at the end for more complicated usage.